daiolupo/project-journal/journal.md

 ### What I completed today

-- I completed the task of
+- I completed the task of finishing the prototypes for Wireframes and prototypes in figma.

 ### Any issues preventing you from progressing

--
+- I had to learn how to use components and variants in figma to get the prototype working on mobile menu.

 ### Actions taken

+- watched a tutorial about how to implement components and variants in figma.

+### Smart goal for the next day

+- Learn reactJS and NodeJS and back-end development

+### Personal reflection

+- What went well today was learning some new things in figma
+- What didn't go well was it took up a lot of time to learn figma
+- What I can improve is take notes and keep learning.

+## 17 Daily Status report 09/11/2022

+### Date

+09 November 2022

+### What I completed today

+- I completed the task .

+### Any issues preventing you from progressing

+- I

+### Actions taken

 -

 ### Smart goal for the next day

 -

 ### Personal reflection

-- What went well today was
+- What went well
-- What didn't go well was
+- What didn't go well
 - What I can improve is